“Who Is God And Why It Matters”

 Can I participate part-time?

-We strongly encourage you to attend as much of the program as possible.
-At the same time, we recognize that the reality of the moment has made full-time Zoom presence a challenge and would still welcome you to learn with us part-time.
+Yes!
+While we strongly encourage you to attend as much of the program as possible, we recognize that the reality of the moment has made full-time Zoom presence a challenge and would still welcome you to learn with us part-time.
 You may indicate on the registration form how you will be participating.

 Will there be recordings available?